ROHIT32767/Smart-Vehicle-Booking-System/README.md

 ```
 >* Vehicle
 ```
 Represents a vehicle in the system.
 Bike , Moped and Bicycle inherit from this class.
 It is assumed that each vehicle has QRcode attached to it.
+Whenever a vehicle is reserved, it automatically transitions to an unavailable status.
+When a vehicle is returned, it becomes available again.
 ```
 #### Attributes
 ```